-A departure from the ideal model can, of course, be expected due to external vibration. flight acceleration, particle debouching and non-uniform injection velocity at the chamber walls.
-However, as these mechanisms occur at random frequencies, the acoustic disturbances that they produce only help to excite the natural frequencies of the chamber; by so doing, they serve to sustain the source of acoustic waves that is already assumed to exist in theoretical models.
-It should also be noted that these studies are based on velocity boundary conditions at the porous walls.
-They are not concerned with the level of external pressure that is required to impart a given injection velocity.
+with the level of external pressure that is required to impart a given injection velocity.
 The porosity of the walls becomes immaterial so long as the incoming flow is sufficiently uniform.
 Nevertheless, porosity does not elude theoretical idealizations.
-It is recognized and described by Zhou and Majdalani36 as the agent in control of the wall injection coefficient.
-As for the oscillating pressure forces, only in the case of resonant burning does the fluid-structure interaction become a concern.
+It is recognized and described by Zhou and Majdalani as the agent in control of the wall injection coefficient.
+For the oscillating pressure forces, only in the case of resonant burning does the fluid-structure interaction become a concern.
 In other instances, this coupling may be safely ignored.
 Furthermore, insofar as rockets operate under choked nozzle conditions, the influence of external noise propagating back into the chamber is insignificant.
 The isobaric outlet conditions selected in some theoretical models are used to mimic nozzeless motor simulations conducted in controlled laboratory environments.

-In support of theoretical approximations, equally appreciable laminar and turbulent segments have been identified in a series of studies conducted by Apte and Yang,^{37,38} Liou and Lien,39 and Beddini and Roberts.^{40,41} These teams have simultaneously concurred that turbulent simulations in the downstream sections of long motors tended to exhibit convincing similarities with corresponding basic laminar flow results.
-In view of this important realization, the unsteady flow solutions derived by Flandro5 or Majdalani and Van Moorhem8 have been used to approximate the basic deterministic features observed in turbulent flow results.^{42,43} Additionally, they have been used to provide accurate predictions along the forward half of the motor where laminar conditions are known to prevail.
+In support of theoretical approximations, equally appreciable laminar and turbulent segments have been identified in a series of studies conducted by Apte and Yang, Liou and Lien, and Beddini and Roberts.
+These teams have simultaneously concurred that turbulent simulations in the downstream sections of long motors tended to exhibit convincing similarities with corresponding basic laminar flow results.
+In view of this important realization, the unsteady flow solutions derived by Flandro or Majdalani and Van Moorhem have been used to approximate the basic deterministic features observed in turbulent flow results (see Refs.
+44 and 45).
+Additionally, they have been used to provide accurate predictions along the forward half of the motor where laminar conditions are known to prevail.

-Aside from these sequential contributions, it must be noted that recent efforts have been successful in producing analytical core flow solutions that are sensitive to the movement of transpiring boundaries.
-The reader is referred, in that regard, to the planar and axisymmetric solutions presented by Zhou and Majdalani^{36,44} or Majdalani, Vyas, and Flandro.
-45,46 Therein, wall regression is accounted for alongside viscous and rotational features.
-By applying a mass balance across the receding interface, the dependence of thrust on propellant morphology and density variation is unraveled.
-Work is currently underway to simulate motor chambers with arbitrary taper.47 It is hoped that these incremental advancements in theoretical models will bring us closer to an idealized motor with varying cross section and grain shape.
+Aside from these sequential contributions, note that recent efforts have been successfulin producing analytical core flow solutions that are sensitive to the movement of transpiring boundaries.
+The reader is referred, in that regard, to the planar and axisymmetric solutions presented by Zhou and Majdalani or Majdalani et al. Therein, wall regression is accounted for alongside viscous and rotational features.
+When a mass balance is applied across the receding interface, the dependence of thrust on propellant morphology and density variation is unraveled.
+Work is currently underway to simulate motor chambers with arbitrary taper.
+It is hoped that these incremental advancements in theoretical models will bring us closer to an idealized motor with varying cross section and grain shape.
 Incorporation of swirling effects has also been accomplished in a forthcoming report by Vyas and Majdalani.
-Analytical solutions have been useful in providing limiting-process casestudies against which detailed numerical simulations could be immediately compared.48
+Analytical solutions have been useful in providing limiting-process case studies against which detailed numerical simulations could be immediately compared (R. A. Fiedler, private communication, Center for Simulation of Advanced Rockets, University of Illinois at Urbana-Champaign, 2001).

-Regarding the role of mathematical solutions in gaining deeper physical insight, the technical examples recounted above may perhaps suffice.
-According to Sears,29 it was always "the fundamental differential relationship, when it succinctly described the important phenomenon, that von Kármán always sought."
+With regard to the role of mathematical solutions in gaining deeper physical insight, the technical examples already recounted may perhaps suffice.
+According to Sears, it was always "the fundamental differential relationship, when it succinctly described the important phenomenon, that von Kármán always sought."
 For what could outperform analytical tools in exposing the basic interdependencies in a problem?
 Consider the Shvab-Zeldovich equations, for example.
-Despite their unrealistically simple sets of assumptions, they remain perhaps the most pivotal in elucidating the physics of combustion in standard surveys.49 According to von Kármán,29 that was "the best of applied mathematics."
+Despite their unrealistically simple sets of assumptions, they remain perhaps the most pivotal in elucidating the physics of combustion in standard surveys (see Ref.
+50).
+According to von Kármán, as quoted by Sears, that was "the best of applied mathematics."